HueyPark/Slides/app/public/slides/redis.md

 ---

-## Data structure
+## Redis란?

+in-memory data structure store used as database, cahce, message broker open source

+---

-## An introduction to Redis data types and abstractions
+Supprot data types

-Redis is not a plain key-value store, actually it is a data structures server, supporting different kind of values.
-What this means is that, while in traditional key-value stores you associated string keys to string values, in Redis the value is not limited to a simple string, but can also hold more complex data structures.
-The following is the list of all the data structures supported by Redis, which will be covered separately in this tutorial:
+* string
+* hash
+* list
+* set
+* sorted set

+* bitmaps
+* hyperloglog
+* geospatial index

+---

+Has

+* replication
+* Lua Scripting
+* LRU eviction
+* transaction
+* on-disk persistence
+* high availability via Redis Sentinel
+* automatic partitioning with Redis Cluster

+---

+* Written in ANSI C
+* Works in most POSIX systems like Linux, BSD, OS X
+* No official support for Windows builds, but Microsoft develops and maintains a Win-64 port of Redis

+---

+## Data structures

+---

+### 개요

+Redis is not a plain key-value store
+Actually it is a data structures server, supproting different kind of values

-* Binary-safe strings.
+* String: Binary-safe
-* List: collections of string elements sorted according to the order of insertion.
-They are basically linked lists.
+* List: Basically linked list
-* Sets: collections of unique, unsorted string elements.
+* Set: Collections of unique, unsorted string elements
-* Sorted sets, similar to Sets but where every string element is associated to a floating number value, called score.
-The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve a range of elements (for example you may ask: give me the top 10, or the bottom 10).
+* Sorted set: Similar to Sets but, The elements are always taken sorted by their score
-* Hashes, which are maps composed of fields associated with values.
-Both the field and the value are strings.
-This is very similar to Ruby or Python hashes.
+* Hash: Which are maps composed of fields associated with values.
+Both the field and the value are strings
-* Bit arrays (or simply bitmaps): It is possible, using special commands, to handle String values like an array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
+* Bitmpas: Special commands, to handle String values like an array of bits
-* HyperLogLogs: this is probabilistic data structure which is used in order to estimate the cardinality of a set.
-Don't be scared, it is simpler then it seems...
-See later in HyperLogLog section of this tutorial.
+* HyperLogLog: Probabilistic data structure which is used in order to estimate the cardinality of a set

-It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course to Redis data types and their most common patterns.

-For all the examples we'll use the redis-cli utility, that's a simple but handy command line utility to issue commands against the Redis server.
+---

-## Redis Keys
+### Redis Keys

 Redis Keys are binary safe, this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
-The empty string is also a valid key.
+The empty string is also a valid key

+---

-A few other rules about keys:
+A few other rules about key

 * Very long keys are not a good idea, for instance a key of 1024 bytes is a bad idea not only memory-wise, but also because the lookup of the key in the dataset may several costly key-comparisons.
 Even when the task at hand is to match the existence of a large value, to resort to hashing it (for example woth SHA1) is better idea, especially from the point of view of memory and bandwidth.
 * Very short keys are often not a good idea.
 There is little point in writing "u1000flw" as a key if you can instead "user:1000:followers".
-The latter is more readable and the added space is minor compared to the space used vy the key object itself and the value object.
-While short keys will obviously consume a bit less memory, your job is to find the right balance.
+The latter is more readable and the added space is minor compared to the space used by the key object itself and the value object.
 * Try to stick with a schema.
 For instance "object-type:id" is a good idea, as in "user:1000".
 Dots or dashes are often used for multi-word fields, as in "comment:1234:reply.to" or "comment:1234:reply-to".
-* The maximum allowed key size is 512 MB.
+* The maximum allowed key size is 512 MB

+---

-## Redis Strings
+### Redis String

 The Redis String type is the simplest type of value you can associate with a Redis key.
 It is the only data type in Memcached, so it is also very natural for newcomers to use it in Redis.